 Building healthcare job profiles

 To obtain accreditation, healthcare organization staff members must be able to demonstrate proficiency in specific job competencies and receive performance evaluations based on specific job descriptions.
 Furthermore, the organization must be in compliance with the standards for at least four months prior to the initial survey.
-The SuccessFactors HCM Suite helps you simplify the Joint Commission survey process.
+The SAP SuccessFactors HCM Suite helps you simplify the Joint Commission survey process.
 Our Job Profile Builder (JPB) provides you access to a library of more than 13,000 skills, each with a definition and five levels of proficiency, from which you can build job profiles.
 You can modify the templates to fit your organization’s specific job description and evaluation needs.
 Additionally, skills are categorized and pre-mapped to job families and roles, giving you out-of-the-box content and reducing the work of building profiles from scratch.
 This allows administrators and managers to centrally store, update, approve, track, and view standardized job descriptions — crucial in ensuring a swift response to Joint Commission surveys.

 Top reasons for seeking Joint Commission accreditation are to:

 - Provide a competitive edge in the marketplace